 One of the most interesting and heavily debated arguments in the real world versus Zwift cycling debate is whether km´s ridden on Zwift do count or not?
-How does a 100 km ride on the Zwift Island compare to a 100 km ride through the real world?
+How does a 100 km ride on Zwift compare to a 100 km ride through the real world?

 The answer is that we can´t know.
-Zwift features game aspects like temporary weight reductions, aero improvements and draft bonuses, which adds extra speed relative to your power output.
+Zwift features game aspects like temporary weight reductions, aero improvements and drafting, which adds extra speed relative to your power output.
 Also, whether you ride uphill or downhill has an effect on your speed.
 In other words, there is no linear relationship between the power you put down and your cycling speed and with that, the number of km’s ridden.
 Interestingly, it is the same for outdoor rides; weather and road conditions influence your speed for a given power output.
 Drafting obviously also plays a major role.
 One can surely argue about the real “km value” of doing a 100 km group ride when one drafts in the peloton 90% of the time and thus saves 20-30% of power during most of the ride.

 So, in effect, we can say that km´s, whether ridden indoors or outdoors, in the virtual world or in the real world are simply not a good measure of how tough a ride was.